aws/aws-sam-cli/designs/sam-config.md

 **Are you reading/writing to a temporary folder?
 If so, what is this used for and when do you clean up?**

-N/A. But we do read from a confiuration file thats either at a default location or specified by the user
+N/A. But we do read from a confiuration file thats either at a default location or specified by the user via an environment variable.

 **How do you validate new .samrc configuration?**